transifex/transifex-javascript/packages/dom/README.md

 # How to fine tune translatable content

-For even finer control over how strings are detected, use the `tx-content` HTML attribute, which can contain the following values:
+For even finer control over how strings are detected, use the `ws-content` HTML attribute, which can contain the following values:
 - `exclude` to mark a node and its children to be excluded from string detection
 - `include` to mark a node and its children within a exclude block to be included in string detection
 - `block` to mark a node and its children to be detected as a single string